2016 APRA Silver Scroll Awards

 The 2016 APRA Silver Scroll Awards were held on Thursday 29 September 2016 at Vector Arena in Auckland, celebrating excellence in New Zealand songwriting.
+Five years later APRA revoked the 2016 Silver Scroll after recipient Thomas Oliver admitted assaulting a woman on the night of the awards.

 Silver Scroll award

 The Silver Scroll award celebrates outstanding achievement in songwriting of original New Zealand pop music.
 The short list of finalists was announced on 1 September.

+The Silver Scroll was awarded to Thomas Oliver.
+He is no longer recognised as the winner after APRA revoked the award in 2021.
+Oliver admitted that at an after-party on the night of a separate award ceremony in 2017, he assaulted a woman by grabbing her around the neck.